-AXMIN is an international mineral exploration and development company with an exploration portfolio in the mineral belts of central and west Africa as well as Zambia and Mozambique.
-The Company's mineral properties include various permits in the countries of Central African Republic ("CAR"), Sierra Leone, Mali, Senegal, Zambia and Mozambique.
+AXMIN Inc. (the "Company" or "AXMIN") is an international mineral exploration and development company with a strong focus on central and West Africa.
+AXMIN has exploration projects in Central African Republic, Mali, Mozambique, Sierra Leone, Senegal and Zambia.
 The Company also holds an investment in a copper project in the Philippines.
 A significant portion of the Company's exploration and development costs relate to its Passendro Gold Project ("Passendro") situated on a portion of the Bambari property in the CAR.
-The Company holds its interest in this property through its wholly owned CAR registered subsidiary, Aurafrique SARL ("Aurafrique"), which holds prospecting and exploration permits for the property.
+The Company holds its interest in this property through its wholly owned CAR registered subsidiaries, Aurafrique SARL ("Aurafrique"), which holds prospecting and exploration permits for the property and Somiotoungou SA, which holds the mining permit for the Passendro Gold Project.